chloeandisabel/dynomizer/README.md

 The `Scheduler` model is in `web/models`.
 The controller, view, and templates for editing them are all in `web/{controllers,views,templates}`.

-In `lib/dynomizer` are the modules that schedule and run the dyno scaling:
-`Scheduler`, `Rule`, and `Heroku`.
+The `lib/dynomizer` directory contains the modules that schedule and run the dyno scaling: `Scheduler`, `Rule`, and `Heroku`.
+The two other modules in this directory (`Endpoint` and `Repo`) are standard Phoenix modules.

 The scheduler is a GenServer that is managed by the app, which means that it will be auto-restarted if anything goes wrong.
-The scheduler schedules itself as a [Quantum](https://github.com/c-rack/quantum-elixir) job to call the `refresh` function once a minute.
-When initialized, the Heroku API module to use must be passed in.
+The scheduler runs its `refresh` function once a minute.
+When the scheduler is initialized, the Heroku API module to use must be passed in.
 For all but the test environment that's `Heroku`.
 For testing it is passed a mock module that's defined in `test/test_helper.exs`.

-`Endpoint` and `Repo` are standard Phoenix modules.

-`config/test.exs` specifies a mock Heroku API module.
+`config/test.exs` makes sure that tests use a mock Heroku API module.

 # To Do